Updated April 16, 2021

 The following is an example of things to consider for an individual:

-“Sammy the duck underwent surgery recently and their movements must be limited, especially walking, for the next week or two.
-Setting Sammy up in a sling or small living space and providing enrichment as a means of mental stimulation can assist in their healing.
+“Sammy the Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. underwent surgery recently and their movements must be limited, especially walking, for the next week or two.
+Setting Sammy up in a sling or small The indoor or outdoor area where an animal resident lives, eats, and rests. and providing enrichment as a means of mental stimulation can assist in their healing.
 Examples of possible enrichment strategies for Sammy include playing the radio, stringing a treat garland within their reach, and adding a familiar smell to their temporary living space.
 A pool would not be appropriate enrichment during that time but a bowl of water with treats could provide mental stimulation.”

 Sample Enrichment Plan

 Enrichment can go beyond just offering toys or treats- and that offering enrichment isn’t just a one-time thing!
 Residents will become bored with certain enrichment that is left in their living space for an extended period, or the same enrichment offered every day (tasty treats being likely an exception to this).

 Now that we have covered what an individual enrichment plan looks like, we will cover some of the different types of enrichment for Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. and how they could be implemented at your sanctuary.

 This one may seem obvious but it is important to mention: Ducks are social animals and it is important they have access to other ducks.
 Of course, there are times when this isn’t possible, due to medical issues, flock disagreements, or sadly, the death of their flock mates.
 In cases like these where direct contact with others of their species isn’t possible, there are ways that can enrich their lives during this time.